benhoyt/cdnupload/README.rst

 Introduction
 ============

-cdnupload uploads your website’s static files to a CDN with a content-based hash in the filenames, giving great caching while avoiding versioning issues.
+cdnupload uploads your website’s static files to a CDN with a content-based hash in the filenames, giving great caching while avoiding versioning issues. cdnupload is:

 * Fast and simple to integrate
 * Helps you follow web best practices: `use a CDN <#why-should-i-use-a-cdn>`_, good Cache-Control headers, versioned filenames